DIPSAS/DockerBuildManagement/README.md

 [![MIT license](http://img.shields.io/badge/license-MIT-brightgreen.svg)](http://opensource.org/licenses/MIT)

 Build Management is a python application, installed with pip.
-Build Management is a python application, installed with pip.
 The application makes it easy to manage a build system based on Docker by configuring a single yaml file describing how to build, test, run or publish a containerized solution.

 ## Install Or Upgrade
 - pip install --upgrade DockerBuildManagement